How to take advantage of low fees and competitive exchange rates when sending money to Macedonia.

 Banks versus money transfer companies

-Case study: Vesna Sends Money to MacedoniaVesna left Macedonia in the late 1990s to move to the U.S. permanently, and although she’s settled here she still stays in regular contact with her parents in Skopje.
-She regularly sends them money to help them keep their heads above water during their retirement, and when their home is damaged following a storm, Vesna makes plans to send them an urgent transfer of $1,000 to pay for repairs.
+Vesna Sends Money to MacedoniaVesna left Macedonia in the late 1990s to move to the US permanently, but she still stays in contact with her parents in Skopje.
+She regularly sends them money to help them during their retirement, and when their home is damaged after a storm, Vesna makes plans to send them an emergency transfer of $1,000 to pay for repairs.
 She compares her current bank to an international money transfer service to see which one can offer a fast and affordable transfer.

 |Exchange rate||1 USD = 55.99 MKD||1 USD = 56.639 MKD|

 |Amount received less the transfer fee||55,930 MKD||56,072 MKD|

 As you can see, Vesna can send an extra 142 MKD by using the money transfer company and save money on transfer fees.
 Her parents won’t have to wait long to start repairs on their home, and Vesna can sleep comfortably at night knowing she’s helped keep them out of a bad situation.

 How do I compare transfer companies sending money to Macedonia?